-- 1. Submit a formal letter of Reception addressed to the Bishop and include a narrative summary of your Christian Faith journey (Testimony), and the reason for seeking membership in the Society. - 2.
+- 1. Submit a formal letter of Petition for Reception addressed to the Bishop. - 2.
 Complete the Application Information Profile, sign and date the form. - 3.
 Sign and date the Affirmations and Declarations on the application - 4.
-Send the completed application, along with the attached supporting documents (certificates, transcripts, etc.) to the Society Office. - 5.
-Have your references submit Letters of Recommendation to the Bishop. - 6.
-After receiving the completed information, two clergy interviewers will be assigned to schedule a cordial interview with you. - 7.
-Following the interviews, a decision will be made regarding your reception. - 8.
+Send the completed application, along with the attached supporting documents (certificates, transcripts, etc) to the Diocesan Office. - 5.
+Send a narrative summary of your sense of call and vision and reason for seeking affiliation with the Communion of Evangelical Episcopal Churches. - 6.
+Have your references submit Letters of Recommendation to the Bishop. - 7.
+After receiving the completed information, two clergy interviewers will be assigned to you. - 8.
+Following the interviews, a decision will be made regarding your reception. - 9.
 You will be informed of the decision immediately, and a Letter of Reception will be issued.
-Public recognition of your reception will be accomplished as soon as mutually convenient. - 9.
+Public recognition of your reception will be accomplished as soon as mutually convenient. - 10.
 Recommendations for further reading/ formation which may be beneficial to you may be provided.
 These will be based upon your application responses and personal interviews.